CVEProject/sadp-pilot/Published SADP Records/README.md

 This folder will contain copies of CVE Records with SADP enriched data during Phase II of the CVE SADP Pilot.
-It is structured in the same manner as the  the official [CVE List](https://github.com/CVEProject/cvelistV5/tree/main/cves), but will onlycontain the CVE Records with SADP data.
+It is structured in the same manner as the  the official [CVE List](https://github.com/CVEProject/cvelistV5/tree/main/cves), but will only contain the CVE Records with SADP data.